Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

-The unemployed worker finds a job with probability $f(\theta_{np})$, which moves them to a future value of $W_{np}(bl,s',a')$.
-Otherwise, they either continue to receive unemployment benefits with probability $P_e$ or lose their benefit with probability $(1-P_e)$.
-If one loses the benefit, their value function becomes $U^N(bl,s',a')$.
+The unemployed black worker finds a job with probability $f(\theta_{np})$, which moves them to a future value of $W_{np}(bl,s',a')$.
+Otherwise, they remain unemployed and continue to receive unemployment benefits with probability $P_e$ or lose their benefit with probability $(1-P_e)$.
+If one loses the benefit, the worker receives a value of $U^N(bl,s',a')$.

 \quad\\ \textbf{Unemployed white worker from $np$ firm}